vlmlee/PSPublisher/README.md

 publisher(path).connect('mongodb://localhost/myapp');
 ```

 After doing so, we can define a model to structure our documents.
 With this module, we want to create a model by using an array with two fields: name and schema.
-You can define the schema to be anything you like, as long as your documents match that schema.
-PSPublisher currently has no support for subdocuments.
+You can define the schema to be anything you like, as long as your documents match that schema. pspublisher currently has no support for subdocuments.

 ```js
 publisher.models([{